 Methionine is a common limiting factor in the horse’s diet.
 If a horse lacks adequate amounts of any amino acid from its diet, the remaining aminos cannot be fully utilized and are broken down by the body.
 The NRC’s Nutrient Requirements of Horses recommends daily intake of 5,000 mg.
 Alfalfa, flax, beet pulp and sunflower seeds are common sources of plant proteins to add to the diet.

 Oats hulls are the outer envelope of the oat grain and are a co-product of oat processing.
 The hulls are high in fibre and low in protein and energy.
-It is used in horse supplements as a source of beta-glucan, which is a type of soluble fiber.
+It is used as a low-NSC pelleting substrate.

 Pantothenic Acid (Vitamin B5, pantothenate) is a water-soluble vitamin that is critical for normal metabolic function in the horse.
 Pantothenic Acid forms a part of co-enzyme A (CoA) which is involved in energy production, fatty acid synthesis, production of steroid hormones, formation of neurotransmitters and regulation of other enzymatic reactions.